gos-apoorv/etl-tutorials/1-elt-process/elt-process.md

 - Incremental updates are done to table

 ### Methods
 Different methods can be used depending on the use-case of delay in data is accepted by business.
 Depending on it and the volume, we may opt for any of the below methods

-#### Method 1: Cron Schedule to Extract Data Incrementally
+#### Method 1: Naive - Cron Schedule to Extract Data Incrementally
+#### Method 2: AWS Glue To Extract Data
+- Use AWS Glue to connect to PostgreSQL
+- Scheduling Glue Job will help to export data into S3 in partitioned format
+- It will also help to add data into data catalog
-#### Method 2: DB Triggers to Extract Data
+#### Method 3: DB Triggers to Extract Data
-#### Method 3: AWS Lambda
+#### Method 4: AWS Lambda